Sanenders/Destiny-2-God-Rolls/README.md

 - This wishlist only covers **God Rolls** (skipped 'good weapon perk' selection).

-- A weapon can often have more than one perk as a suggested God Roll.
+- Weapons can often have more than one perk as a suggested God Roll.
 The priority of the perks can be found below in the details and also as text in the wishlist notes.

 - This wishlist primarily focus on weapons that can still be obtained in the game.